 For those seeking a quicker and more convenient means of reaching Ajai Wildlife Reserve, air travel is a viable option.
 Scheduled and charter flights operated by Eagle Air are available from Entebbe, providing a swift route to your destination.
-To obtain detailed information and assistance with flight arrangements, contact Trek Africa Tours, your trusted partner for exploring the wild wonders of Uganda.
+To obtain detailed information and assistance with flight arrangements, contact Trek Africa Expeditions, your trusted partner for exploring the wild wonders of Uganda.

 Ajai Wildlife Reserve is a natural gem nestled in northern western Uganda, spanning the districts of Arua, Nebbi, Moyo, and Adjumani.
 Situated along the western shores of the majestic Albert Nile, this reserve is a sanctuary for nature enthusiasts.
 It boasts vast savannah grasslands that characterize the region’s unique beauty.
 Covering an expansive area of 166 square kilometers, Ajai Wildlife Reserve is under the capable management of the Uganda Wildlife Authority.